-Only 24% of STEM professionals in the US are women.
+Less than 23% of STEM professionals in Canada are women.
 We offer a support network to help and mentor our female employees so that they can progress in a male dominated industry in a bid to tackle this shortage.

 About our campaign

 - FDM is the headline sponsor of the everywoman in Technology Awards

 - 50% of the management team at FDM is female